 Due to its ability to readily spread, the dog rose is listed as an invasive species in West Virginia and New Jersey.

 Dog roses grow and flower best in full sun, meaning at least six hours of direct sunlight on most days.
 However, they also can tolerant some light shade.

 These roses thrive in consistently moist but not soggy soil.
 Water deeply whenever the soil feels dry to the touch about 2 inches down.
 Try to avoid wetting the foliage, as this can promote diseases.
-Container plants will likely need more frequent watering than those grown in the ground.

 Temperature and Humidity